-Business structure: You will need to decide which business structure best suits your needs.
-There are both advantages and disadvantages for each trading structure and each has implications for control, perception, support, and costs.
+Choosing the right business structure: Deciding on the business structure that best suits your needs can be difficult.
+There are both advantages and disadvantages for each trading structure, and each has implications for control, perception, support and costs.
 For example, careful consideration is needed regarding whether or not to retain personal ownership of any freehold property on an incorporation.
+We can help you to decide on the best structure for your business.

-Choosing a year end: It is also important to choose the right year end for your business.
+Considering your year end: It is also important to choose a year end that suits your business.
 Is there a time of year when it will be more convenient to close off your accounting records, ready for us?
-What would be the best time of year for stock-taking?
-To what extent is your business seasonal?
-From a tax viewpoint, the choice of a year end early in the tax year for an unincorporated business usually means that an increase in profits is more slowly reflected in an increased tax bill and over time the delay between earning profits and paying the tax can create a source of working capital for the business.
-Conversely, a reduction in profits will more slowly result in a lower tax bill.
+What time of year would be best for stock-taking?
+How seasonal is your business?
+From a tax perspective, choosing a year end early in the tax year for an unincorporated business usually means that an increase in profits is more slowly reflected in an increased tax bill, and over time the delay between earning profits and paying the tax can create a source of working capital for the business.
+On the other hand, a decrease in profits will more slowly result in a lower tax bill.
+Speak to us for advice on your year end.